CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 1. Log in as Rick C.
 2. Open the GlobalLink settings `/Settings/Options/Settings/Translation Services/GlobalLink`
     1. _type_ is set to “default”
-    3. Credentials for gcc are entered (**manual** workflow key)
+    2. Credentials for gcc are entered (**manual** workflow key)
-    4. Document _GlobalLink_ is linked in homepage document of site you want to test translation on
-4. Choose an article and drag it into Control Room's “Localization Workflows” drop area
+3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
     1. A window _Localization Workflow_ should pop up
     2. There should be no warnings or errors
-5. Click “Start”
+4. Click “Start”
     1. The dialog should close without any error
     2. A new workflow process should pop up in the "Running" area of Control Room's' “Localization Workflows”
-6. Log in to the _GlobalLink Management Dashboard_ and cancel the workflow
+5. Log in to the _GlobalLink Management Dashboard_ and cancel the workflow
-7. Go back to the _Workflow App_
+6. Go back to the _Workflow App_
     1. After a while, the workflow should appear in Rick's "Open" workflows
     2. When accepting the task, Rick can only choose to abort and rollback the previous changes and accept the cancelation
     3. Choose "Abort and rollback changes"
-8. Open the "Closed" area and double-click the canceled workflow
+7. Open the "Closed" area and double-click the canceled workflow
     1. Field “Status” should display “Canceled”
     2. The icon should mark the workflow as canceled (little “x” on the bottom right)

 ## Scenario: Error Handling